psamuel09/Data-professional-survey-breakdown/README.md

 ![Image](https://github.com/user-attachments/assets/25963420-3e99-4ba2-ba5d-681f283abad5)

-After getting just the two values, its time to write formular to get the average value in a new column, see image below
+After getting just the two values, its time to write formular to get the average value in a new column called Average Salary, see image below;

 ## Exploratory Data Analysis